 What Is Saddle Thrombus in Cats?

-This spot is called the saddle, and is common for the blood to come to rest at the top of that point, leading to the term cat blood clot or sale thrombus.
+This spot is called the saddle and it is common for the blood to come to rest at the top of that point, leading to the term cat blood clot or sale thrombus.

-Once blood is blocked at the saddle, the nerves and muscles swell as a result of lack in nutrients and oxygen.
+Once blood is blocked at the saddle, the nerves and muscles swell due to a lack of nutrients and oxygen.
 Also, the rear limbs grow cold.

 The patient is suddenly paralyzed and in severe pain.